cstrab/spreadsheet-db/README.md

 # spreadsheet-db

-Description: Application that simulates an excel-like grid displaying contents of multiple relational database tables allowing users to edit/update
+An application that simulates an excel-like grid capable of displaying contents of multiple relational database tables and allowing users to edit/update

 Stack:
 - Frontend: React.js